Rwandan genocide: Hutu Power movement

 Following the 1992 ceasefire agreement, a number of the extremists in the Rwandan government and army began actively plotting against the president, worried about the possibility of Tutsis being included in government.
 Habyarimana attempted to remove the hardliners from senior army positions, but was only partially successful; akazu affiliates Augustin Ndindiliyimana and Théoneste Bagosora remained in powerful posts, providing the hardline family with a link to power.
 Throughout 1992, the hardliners carried out campaigns of localised killings of Tutsi, culminating in January 1993, in which extremists and local Hutu murdered around 300 people.
-When the RPF resumed hostilities in February 1993, it cited these killings as the primary motive, but its effect was to increase support for the extremists amongst the Hutu population.
+When the RPF resumed hostilities in February 1993, it cited these killings as the primary motive, but its effect was to increase support for the extremists among the Hutu population.

 From mid-1993, the Hutu Power movement represented a third major force in Rwandan politics, in addition to Habyarimana's government and the traditional moderate opposition.
 Apart from the CDR, there was no party that was exclusively part of the Power movement.
 Instead, almost every party was split into "moderate" and "Power" wings, with members of both camps claiming to represent the legitimate leadership of that party.
 Even the ruling party contained a Power wing, consisting of those who opposed Habyarimana's intention to sign a peace deal.
-Several radical youth militia groups emerged, attached to the Power wings of the parties; these included the Interahamwe, which was attached to the ruling party, and the CDR's Impuzamugambi.
+Several radical youth militia groups emerged, attached to the Power wings of the parties; these included the Interahamwe ("those who stand together"), which was attached to the ruling party, and the CDR's Impuzamugambi ("those who have the same goal").
 The youth militia began actively carrying out massacres across the country.
 The army trained the militias, sometimes in conjunction with the French, who were unaware of their true purpose.

 Prelude

-Preparation for genocide

-To what extent the Rwandan genocide was planned in advance of the assassination of Habariyama continues to be debated by historians.
-Prosecutors at the ICTR argued, but were unable to prove, that the defendants planned the genocide prior to Habariyama's assassination.
+To what extent the Rwandan genocide was planned in advance of the assassination of Habyarimana continues to be debated by historians.
+Prosecutors at the International Criminal Tribunal for Rwanda or ICTR argued, but were unable to prove, that the defendants planned the genocide prior to Habyarimana's assassination.